Looking for Best Engineering Recruiter Tips?

 In other words, introduce a great candidate to a great position and watch the sparks fly.

 Social Media is your Friend (even if it isn’t your favorite #hobby)

-We get it – social media is a melting pot of lowest common denominator political discourse, deceptive ads and elaborately staged snapshots of former classmates on holiday in Belize.
+We get it – social media is a melting pot of the lowest common denominator political discourse, deceptive ads, and elaborately staged snapshots of former classmates on holiday in Belize.
 There are a million reasons to avoid this stuff in your personal life.